 After you are prepped, your dermatologist will apply the peel quickly and evenly.
-Your dermatologist will watch your skin carefully in order to remove the peel at just the right time.
+Your dermatologist will watch your skin carefully to remove the peel at just the right time.
 With a deep peel, the skin is treated one small section at a time.
 This limits the effects on the heart and lungs.

 After the peel comes off, your skin will be treated as needed.
 Patients who get a medium peel may need cool compresses followed by a lotion or cream to soothe their skin.
-If you had a deep peel, you will have a wound that requires a surgical dressing.
+If you have a deep peel, you will have a wound that requires a surgical dressing.